 It's essential to answer these questions as honestly as you can (while also maintaining age-appropriate language).
 Do not get defensive.
 Do not try and make up elaborate stories.

 Keep it simple and encourage your children to keep asking questions.
 These questions are their ways of creating a connection with you.
 It's also their way of expressing their feelings and fears.

 Above all, you want to make sure that you are validating your children for their emotions and experiences.
 It can be terrifying to live with a parent who is actively struggling with addiction.
 Your child may feel angry, hurt, or betrayed by you.

 You must honor your child's timeline and allow him or her to feel whatever emotions arise.
 Don't try and cover up the pain with excessive apologies or excuses.
 Don't rush into making amends or justifying your actions.

 Children need to feel like they can be themselves around their parents.
 That means they have the right to feel their emotions candidly.
 As a parent, the best gift you can give them is compassion.

 Children in addicted homes are at higher risk for behavioral, physical, and other emotional problems.
 As a parent, you can help safeguard your child's well-being by providing him or her with support during this tumultuous time.

 Many children benefit from individual or group therapy to help process their feelings and experiences.
 Encourage and pursue these options, but don't push them onto your children.
 They need to be ready and willing to discuss these issues.

 Even if they are not ready now, that doesn't mean you can't have information on hand.
 Books, videos, and websites can all provide great addiction education for your children.
-Make these resources readily available for them.
+Make these resources readily available to them.